tact-lang/pitaya/docs/SPECIFICATION.md

 - `strategy.started`: `{ name, params }`
 - `strategy.completed`: `{ status, reason? }` where `status ∈ {"success","failed","canceled"}` and `reason` is an optional short summary for failed/canceled strategies.
 - `strategy.rand`: `{ seq, value }` where `seq` is a monotonically increasing integer per strategy execution, and `value` is a float in [0,1).

+ Implementations MAY include additional non‑normative payload fields for recovery and diagnostics as long as they do not duplicate envelope fields.
+For example, `task.scheduled` may include `base_branch` to facilitate robust recovery when replaying events without a recent snapshot.

 ### Strategy Status Semantics